lukaszcz/coqhammer/README.md

    is based on a fairly general inhabitation procedure for the Calculus of Inductive Constructions.
-While it is in theory complete only for a "first-order" fragment of CIC, in practice it can handle a much larger part of the Coq logic.
+While it is in theory complete only for a "first-order" fragment of CIC, in practice it can handle a much larger part of Coq's logic.
 In contrast to the `hammer` tactic, `sauto` can use only explicitly provided lemmas and it does not invoke any external ATPs.
 For effective use, `sauto` typically needs some configuration by providing appropriate options.